 In 2018 he moved from Strathclyde to his present position as the Ramsay Chair of Chemistry at the University of Glasgow.

 Research interests are generally in the field of organic semiconductors, which spans electronic and photonic devices and sensors, with an emphasis on synthesis and bulk properties, which are in turn driven by careful design and control of molecular architecture.
 His work on monodisperse, star-shaped conjugated macromolecules gained him a Royal Society Wolfson Research Merit Award.
-He has also held a Leverhulme Trust Fellowship and is currently a Leverhulme/Royal Society Africa Award holder.
+He has also held a Leverhulme Trust Fellowship and has been a Leverhulme/Royal Society Africa Award holder.

 Pete joined the Editorial Board of the Journal of Materials Chemistry in 2011 and was the Chair of the Journal of Materials Chemistry C since its launch in 2013, until 2019.